luomus/finbif2gbif/README.md

 ## Testing

 A second docker-compose file is included for running unit tests.
-It is run on each commit to this repository via GitHub actions.
+It is run on each push to this repository via GitHub actions.

 ```sh
 docker-compose --file docker-compose.test.yml build